GnDu/urban-grid/README.md

 ## Goal

-With a duration $D$, the goal of the game is to maximise total population while minimising total pollution gained accrued throughout $D$.
+The goal of the game is maximise total population while minimising total pollution accrued within a specified duration.

 ## Project Structure